GPU Acceleration

 ix, iy, skip_flag, values, n, n_vars)

 Atomically adds weighted values to the grid cells using @atomic.
-On CUDA, this uses hardware atomic operations.
+On GPU backends this maps to backend-supported atomic operations.
 Each thread handles one footprint and scatters its n² subpixel contributions.

 After processing all files for a time step, finalize_mean! divides sums by weights to compute the mean.